youssef06/show-around/README.md

  Notice that in the 3rd example
  ```
- What's the weather in Manchester?
+ "What's the weather in Manchester?"
  ```
  The intent is not to get a photo of Manchester, the more variations we teach it the more accurate our results will be.